Breast Reconstruction Can Restore Your Natural Appearance

 During your initial consultation, Dr. Metzinger will examine and evaluate your breast area and discuss your aesthetic goals to determine which reconstruction method will work best for you.
 If the reconstruction uses a breast implant, Dr. Metzinger will make an incision across the center of the breast and insert a prosthetic filled with silicone or saline.
 Reconstruction with liposuction may require multiple surgeries to achieve enough volume.
 Flap reconstruction requires more surgery because the tissue must be removed first, usually from the abdomen or the back.
 If only one breast is being reconstructed, Dr. Metzinger may recommend having a breast lift or a breast reduction on the other breast to achieve the best symmetry.
 Surgery on the opposite breast may be performed at the same time as breast reconstruction, or it may be performed as a separate surgery depending on patient and doctor preference.

-As with any surgery, there is risk of scarring and infection.
+As with any surgery, there is a risk of scarring and infection.
 Implants typically last about ten years before they need to be replaced.
 In some cases, the implant may rupture.
 All breast reconstruction methods can help restore a patient’s self-confidence and alleviate depression and anxiety by creating more natural-looking curves and symmetry.

 Dr. Metzinger is a triple-board-certified plastic surgeon with over 20 years of experience who can help restore your breasts to as close to normal as possible.
 If you have recently had a mastectomy, or will have one in the future, and are considering breast reconstruction, please contact our office for an appointment.